Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 <ul>
 <li>Add a Sign up & Sign in function to offer user notifications on updates</li>
-<li>Add a catergory to Top rated section to keep a more organized web application</li>
+<li>Add a category to Top rated section to keep a more organized web application</li>
 <li>Add a search function so users can easily locate specific queries</li>
 <li>Add a compare function that allows users to compare products</li>
 <li>Add a in browser activity log showing what update/products have been pushed to the web application</li>